natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 > I'm using QEMU, but you could use any Linux virtualization software.
 VirtualBox or VMWare would work.
 There's also [libvirt](https://libvirt.org/) which abstracts over different virtualization backends (including QEMU) if that's your thing.

 The private network is acting like an emulated [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud).
-There is an `iptables` rule to allow the nodes to reach the external network.
+There are `iptables` rules that allow the nodes to reach the external network.

 Each node is configured with a predefined MAC address. `dnsmasq` will then use the MAC address of a client to assign the IP address configured for that MAC.